noahlange/plugsy/README.md

     |_|            |___/     |___/

 # plugsy
-Plugsy is a single-dependency (gotta parse that XML somehow) plugin framework and utility belt for RPGMaker MV.
+Plugsy is a low-dependency (gotta parse that XML somehow) plugin framework and utility belt for RPGMaker MV.
 It automates and simplifies many common patterns in MV plugin development — notetags, method shimming, plugin commands, serialization and data loading.

 ## Features